Skip to content

 Bash

-# Re-encrypt with new password
+# Inspect old backup, re-encrypt with new password

-evnx restore old.backup --dry-run --password "$OLD_PASS"
+evnx restore old.backup --inspect --password-file /run/secrets/old-pass

-evnx restore old.backup --output new.backup --password "$NEW_PASS"
+evnx restore old.backup --output /tmp/plain.env --password-file /run/secrets/old-pass

 Related commands